 9: Character and Fitness

-Duke Law requires a candidate to reveal knowledge of all criminal incidents or disciplinary charges, even if expunged, sealed, or otherwise removed from the candidate's records.
+Duke Law requires a candidate to reveal knowledge of ALL disciplinary charges.
+You are also required to reveal knowledge of any arrests, criminal charges, or criminal convictions (except for those that have been expunged from your record).
 When in doubt, you should err on the side of full disclosure, as subsequent discovery of a failure to fully and accurately answer these questions may have serious consequences.
-Failure to disclose information is often more significant than the act or event described in the questions.
-Failure to provide truthful answers, or failure to inform the Law School of any changes to your answers after submission of your application, may result in any of the following: misconduct investigation by LSAC, revocation of admission, disciplinary action by the Law School, and/or denial of permission to practice law by the state in which you seek admission.
 You have an ongoing obligation to report any conduct that would require you to answer "yes" to any of the questions in this section during the pendency of your application.
 If an offer of admission is extended to you, the obligation to report conduct applicable to the questions in this section continues until your first day of class at Duke Law School.

-If you answer "yes" to the academic conduct question (#1), your dean, registrar, department supervisor, judicial officer, or academic officer with access to official records from your institution must submit a letter directly to the Office of Admissions that provides complete information about the incident.
+In addition, if you answer "yes" to the Question 3 (disciplinary action), you will be required to have a dean, registrar, department supervisor, judicial officer, or academic officer with access to official records from your institution submit a letter directly to the Office of Admissions that provides complete information about the incident.

 An electronic signature is required agreeing to the conditions and certifying that the information is true and complete.
 You are obligated to notify the Office of Admissions immediately of any change in the information provided.